Nutrient neutral development position statement

 Wessex Water’s water recycling centres (WRCs) accept additional flows and loads from housing developments as we have planned sufficient capacity for allocated development.

-1. Our WRCs and the environmental permits that govern them are designed to reflect increases in population levels due to development over a 25-year design horizon, however, the Dutch Nitrogen case has meant that this is no longer the case for WRCs which discharge into or upstream of the Somerset Moors and Levels Ramsar site.
+1. Our WRCs and the environmental permits that govern them are designed to reflect increases in population levels due to development over a 25-year design horizon, however, the Dutch Nitrogen case has meant that this is no longer the case for WRCs which discharge into or upstream of the Somerset Levels and Moors Ramsar site.

 2. Prior to the legal precedent set by the Dutch Nitrogen Case, nutrient neutral development had already been incorporated into planning policy for developments impacting the Hampshire Avon (relating to phosphorus discharges) and Poole Harbour (nitrogen discharges).
 There is the potential that this requirement may be extended to other sites designated under the Habitats or Birds Directives where nutrient levels are demonstrated to be an issue.

-3. It is for the Local Planning Authority and Natural England to determine what phosphorus neutrality is, how this should be calculated and demonstrated.
+3. It is for the Local Planning Authority and Natural England to determine what nutrient neutrality is, which nutrients this applies to (phosphorus and/or nitrogen), and how this should be calculated and demonstrated.

 4. It is for the developer to demonstrate to the Local Planning Authority and Natural England, as part of the planning process, that their development satisfies these requirements.

 7. If promoters of development sites are considering standalone private treatment arrangements, please be aware that they will require Local Planning Authority, Natural England and Environment Agency approval.
-The first preference for disposal of sewerage from new development is to a public system, we will object to private treatment where proposals are contrary to Building Regulations and Environment Agency Guidance Wessex Water will not subsequently adopt private treatment assets or upstream sewerage networks unless they are designed and constructed to adoptable standards as explained here.
+Wessex Water will only consider adopting private treatment assets (such as package treatment plants, PTPs) or upstream sewerage networks if they are designed and constructed to adoptable standards as explained here.

-8 Wessex Water has received queries from developers seeking to contribute towards existing P removal schemes at our Water Recycling Centres to bring schemes forward.
-This is not possible within our regulatory framework.
-We are considering a small number of developer led schemes where land downstream of effluent outfalls of affected Water Recycling Centres is within the developer’s control.
-There may be potential in these instances for wetland creation to offset phosphorus requirements from the proposed development
+8. Wessex Water has received queries from developers seeking to contribute towards planned phosphorus removal schemes at our WRCs to bring schemes forward, or to fund new schemes at our WRCs where no new (or additional) phosphorus removal is planned.
+This is not possible within our regulatory framework, although we are actively engaging with Ofwat, our financial regulator, about whether changes could be made for AMP8 and beyond.
+We have also been approached by developer/council-led schemes where land downstream of effluent outfalls of affected WRCs is within the developer’s/council’s control.
+There may be potential in these instances for wetland creation to offset phosphorus requirements from the proposed development.
+We are working through some scenarios, including the wide and differing implications of whether the wetlands is fed directly with treated effluent from the WRC or from the stream/river itself.

-The Wessex Water Group continues to actively working with regulators and Local Authorities to come up with a catchment solution to the problem through a Catchment Market in nature based projects.
-Wessex Water Group’s wholly owned subsidiary, EnTrade, is one provider of these solutions.
+The Wessex Water Group continues to actively work with regulators and Local Authorities, including the promotion of catchment solutions to the issue through a Catchment Market in nature based projects.
+Wessex Water Group's wholly owned subsidiary, EnTrade, is one provider of these solutions.
 However other options are available within these catchments.